Food Safety and Sanitation for Food Manufacturers

-- Potential biological, chemical and physical hazards in your food processing plant
+- identify potential biological, chemical, and physical hazards in your food processing plant

-- The scientific principles behind growth and destruction of pathogenic and spoilage microorganisms and practical strategies for keeping levels to a minimum
+- understand the scientific principles behind growth and destruction of pathogenic and spoilage microorganisms and practical strategies for keeping levels to a minimum

-- Personal hygiene practices that minimize food contamination
+- implement personal hygiene practices that minimize food contamination

-- Fundamentals of sanitary equipment and facilities design and the latest methods and technologies for cleaning and sanitizing food contact surfaces
+- outline fundamentals of sanitary equipment and facilities design and the latest methods and technologies for cleaning and sanitizing food contact surfaces

-- Expectations of regulatory agencies and third-party auditors and how you can prepare for inspections
+- recognize expectations of regulatory agencies and third-party auditors and how you can prepare for inspections

-- Potential security hazards and how you can protect your products from deliberate contamination
+- know potential security hazards and how you can protect your products from deliberate contamination

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.